Mahmoudibrahim54/simple-simon-game/README.md

 # simple-simon-game
-simple simon game using html , css, javascript and jquery
+simple simon game using HTML, CSS, Javascript and Jquery